Districts of Somaliland

 The Districts of Somaliland (also known as local government districts) are second-level administrative subdivisions of Somaliland, below the level of region.
 There are a total of 22 district, each district is rated A, B, C, or D according to population, budget, and economic scale with the highest being A grade.
 The district where the state capital is located is always Class A (by Article 9 of the Local Government Law).
 The region with the most districts is Sanaag region (5), while the region with the fewest is Sahil region (2).

-The notation follows the Somali version of the 2019 Local Government Act.
+The notation follows the Somaliland 2019 Local Government Act.

+Grade of district

+The mayor and deputy mayor of a grade A to C district are elected by the local council.
+The mayor and deputy mayor are elected individually, not as a set.

+Grade D districts are divided into districts with provisional boundaries and districts with formal boundaries.
+The area of the provisional boundary district is up to 5 kilometers from the center of the district.
+In this district, the central government appoints a local administration consisting of a chairperson, vice chairperson, and secretary general.
+A Grade D district becomes a local council when its boundaries have been secured, the district has been revalued, and Parliament has approved it.
+However, there are no approved D districts as of 2021.

 History

 From 1884 to 26 June 1960, Somaliland was divided into 6 administrative districts and the council (capital) was located in the city of the same name.